 - Throw the Sheath Away: One of his battle intros.

 - Took a Level in Badass: As Adachi points out in an internal monologue during his story, Sho is an actual highly-trained fighter, whereas the Investigation Team were unrefined with no proper technique when he fought them.
 However, in the True Ending, Yu faces Sho with all of Minazuki's capability merged in, and fights him to a standstill.

-- Tranquil Fury: Carried over form the anime.
+- Tranquil Fury: Carried over from the anime.
 Yu never shows his anger, but there are a few points in the game when his demeanor turns chilly, indicating this trope.
-Such as when he tells "General Teddie" to stuff it, or in a more humorous example In Chie's joke ending, where he chews her out for tying to eat something she found in the Tv World.
+For example, at one point, he tells "General Teddie" to stuff it; in a more humorous example, in Chie's joke ending, he chews her out for trying to eat something she found in the TV World.

-- True Sight: As a result of Myriad Truths from his game.
-In the story it allows him to completely bypass the illusions of the bad guys.
+- True Sight: As a result of the Orb of Sight.
+In the story, it allows him to completely bypass the illusions of the bad guys.